Those qualifying for the Non-Habitual Resident (NHR) regime qualify as residents for tax purposes in Portugal and are

 All residents, for tax purposes, in Portugal are required to to report annually their worldwide income and foreign bank accounts held to the Portuguese Tax and Customs Authorities.
 Those qualifying as NHR are not exempt from such reporting obligations.

 Failure to comply with the annual tax reporting obligations may incur in criminal liability.

 - Pensions are subject to a flat tax rate of 10%.
 In case they are subject to tax in the source country, in accordance with the applicable Double Taxation Agreement, a tax credit under applies.

-- Freelancer income derived from high value-added service activities, with a scientific, artistic or technical character, are also exempt if effectively in the country of source, with which Portugal has Double Taxation Agreement or, in the absence of such agreement, when the income is not to be considered obtained in Portuguese territory.
+- Freelancer income / Independent Contractor derived from high value-added service activities, with a scientific, artistic or technical character, are also exempt if these can be taxed in the country of source, with which Portugal has Double Taxation Agreement or, in the absence of such agreement, when the income is not to be considered obtained in Portuguese territory.

 - Taxation exemption on other types of foreign sourced income (interests, dividends, capital gains, income from immovable property (rents), royalties, intellectual property income and business income) if: these can be taxed in the country of origin under a Double Taxation Agreement concluded between Portugal and the respective State or; if these types income may be taxed in the State of origin in accordance with the OECD model of tax convention (excluding tax havens) in cases where there is no Double Taxation Agreement.